jimknorr/my-website/README.md

 I am adding some more stuff to the readme on 04212020 locally.

-Getting started section for the READM#E File
+Getting started section for the READM#E File.
+Adding a change to the file on 04272020